robinwettstaedt/bachelor-project-2023/README.md

 ## How to start the simulated Environment (Windows)

+> The concepts are not supposed to run at the same time, as the containers share names, ports and IP adresses.

 1. Open the project in PowerShell.
 2. Change directories in the concept of choice: